-B.S in Political Science and Economics
+Political Science and Economics, BS

-Expected to Graduate in 2021
+Graduated in 2021

-“Northeastern taught me how to excel in and out of a classroom environment.
-Northeastern allowed me to re-discover myself and had endless opportunities for trying new things.
-Four years here and still so many things left for me to do at Northeastern.
-The Co-op program has been my favorite time here, there is nothing like being 20 years old and networking with industry experts, right here on campus.
-My biggest advice is never to say no and never stop learning.”
+“Northeastern taught me how to excel in and out of a classroom environment…[and] allowed me to re-discover myself and had endless opportunities for trying new things.
+The co-op program has been my favorite time here.
+There is nothing like being 20 years old and networking with industry experts, right here on campus.”

 More Student Paths

 Charles T. Wallace-Thomas IV

 - Charles took "Sustainable Renewable Energy Development in the Global South" with Professor Shalanda Baker, which pushed him to further question systems as they exist, no matter their entrenched in society.